-Great Adventure begins, the Moment you land at Kilimanjaro international Airport, You will be met by our staff at the airport and transferred to Arusha in the peaceful surrounds of our comfortable pre and post trek accommodation in Arusha – Green view Mountain Lodge, from where there are great views of the mountain.
+The Moment you land at Kilimanjaro international Airport, Great Adventure begins, You will be met by our staff at the airport and transferred to Arusha town in the peaceful surrounds of our comfortable pre and post trek accommodation in Arusha – Green view Mountain Lodge, from where there are great views of the mountain.
 You can relax by the pool before your briefing with the Guide, who will provide the essential information for your trek to the roof of Africa.

 Day 1 Machame Gate (1490m) – Machame Camp (2980m)